-Only the headteachers have the power to suspend or exclude a pupil/student from a school, and is able todecide whether either a suspension or exclusion is appropriate.
+Only the headteachers have the power to suspend or exclude a pupil/student from a school, and is able to decide whether either a suspension or exclusion is appropriate.
 All suspensions and exclusions will only be issued on disciplinary grounds.
 In the case of the Headteacher being absent this power and responsibility will be delegated to the next Senior Member of staff - The Deputy Headteacher - Katie James or The Senior Assistant Headteacher and Safeguard Lead - David Wright.

-When sending a pupil/student home following any suspension or exclusion, the headteacher will ensure that they exercise their duty of care at all times and will always inform the parents.
+When sending a pupil/student home following any suspension or exclusion, the school will notify parents at the earliest opportunity - this might be by telephone or email by a member of the Pastoral Team or Senior Leaders the headteacher will ensure that they exercise their duty of care at all times and will always inform the parents in writing.